-MetroBus is a new express bus service that’s coming to the West of England region.
+Metrobus is a new express bus service that started operating in the West of England in 2018.

 It is a joint project between Bristol City Council, North Somerset Council, and South Gloucestershire Council.

 Metrobus is a form of high capacity rapid public transport found in urban areas.
 It’s a smarter way of travelling that uses a combination of segregated busways and bus lanes.

 Schemes like Metrobus are designed to fit between bus and rail travel, providing rapid and reliable journeys to destinations not easily reached by rail.
 Full details can be found on the Travelwest website under Metrobus.

 The North Fringe to Hengrove Metrobus rapid transport scheme (NFHP) is one of three Metrobus schemes in the Bristol area.
 The other two schemes include the South Bristol Link and Ashton Vale to Temple Meads.

 The North Fringe to Hengrove Metrobus bus rapid transport scheme (NFHP) links areas of housing and economic growth in the North and East Fringe of the Bristol urban area, with a major regeneration area in South Bristol via Bristol City Centre.
 It will provide a fast, frequent and reliable public transport service using bus priority measures and new infrastructure including a new bus-only junction onto the M32.

 The scheme is being promoted by South Gloucestershire and Bristol City councils; a bid for match funding was submitted to the Department for Transport, which was approved in principle in December 2011, it is anticipated that construction will be completed in 2018.

 Full details can be found on the Travelwest website.

 Members of the council’s Development Control West committee granted planning permission for the Stoke Gifford Transport Link in September 2013.